whyhow-ai/rule-based-retrieval/docs/tutorial.md

 # Tutorial

-The `whyhow` package helps create customized RAG pipelines.
+The `whyhow_rbr` package helps create customized RAG pipelines.
 It is built on top of the following technologies (and their respective Python SDKs)

 - **OpenAI** - text generation